unahouExosite/docs/portals/README.md

 ## Caveats

-API return messages may be subject to upgrades and improvements (e.g., additional fields may be added).
-Developers using Exosite APIs should not hard code non-upwards-compatible elements such as field counts, IP addresses, or header length.
+API responses are subject to updates and improvements (e.g. additional fields may be added).
+Developers using Exosite APIs should not hard-code elements that are not forward compatible, such as field counts, IP addresses, or header length.

 ## Resources